SukhVirdi/AP-Module-Cpp-Wednesday-Exercises/README.md

 # AP-Module-Cpp-Wednesday-Exercises
-This repo is part of my 'Advanced Programming' module.
-It contains all of the Wednesday exercises / primers.
+This repository contains Wednesday exercises from the 'Advanced Programming Module'.

 ## Exercise 1: File Exists
 I created a simple C++ program that allows the user to enter a filename.
 The program displays the file’s status, if the file exists it includes the file size and last modified date.